The best TV shows to watch on Netflix

 After Life

-After Life is Ricky Gervais’s bittersweet darkish comedy exploring the troublesome path again to a satisfying life after the dying of a partner.
+After Life is Ricky Gervais’s bittersweet darkish comedy exploring the tough path again to a satisfying life after the demise of a partner.
 He stars as a widower who, after considering suicide, decides as an alternative to take his distress out on the remainder of the world by saying and doing no matter he likes… Watch on Netflix

-- When is season 2 of Ricky Gervais collection After Life on Netflix?

 - Meet the solid of After Life on Netflix